 Part 1.
-This episode of The PM Podcast is a 4-part webinar presented by Andreas Heilwagen on the topic of Risk Management.
+This episode of The PM Podcast is a 4-part webinar presented by Andreas Heilwagen on the topic of risk management.
 He stipulates that it is a critical success factor for your project success.
-We look at a definition of Risk Management, present the value that it offers to your projects, go through the processes offered by The PMBOK® Guide, take a look at the free risk management templates offered by Andreas and the look into the success factors that will make your internal risk management approach a winning activity.
+We look at a definition of Risk Management, present the value that it offers to your projects, go through the processes offered by The PMBOK® Guide, take a look at the free risk management templates [Update: the template website is no longer available, so we removed the link] offered by Andreas and the look into the success factors that will make your internal risk management approach a winning activity.

 Below are the first few pages of the transcript.
 The complete transcript is available to Premium subscribers only.

 Cornelius Fichtner: Hello and welcome to The Project Management Podcast™,.
 I am Cornelius Fichtner.
 In this episode, you are going to see an interview that I did with Andreas Heilwagen from Germany.